Jupiter

 There are no rockets powerful enough to launch a spacecraft into the outer Solar System and beyond.
 However, in 1962 Scientists calculated how to use Jupiter's intense gravity to their advantage and thus launch ships from planet Earth that they continued their journey to very distant regions.

-You may be interested: Lunar Eclipse
+You may be interested: Phases of the Moon

 Since then, space probes have traveled farther than imagined.
 Ten spacecraft have visited Jupiter over the years: seven of them flew very closely over the planet, another two remained in its orbit for a while.